easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20291015
+## discussion about the initial wiggle
+after discussion with Lei and Tong, what happened at (9,6) was basically confirmed to be due to linearization. and the wiggle seemed to be inevitable given the fact that we are doing linearization. the solution to this could be multiple points, which should be our next step. there could also be other ways but it seemed that it's supposed to happen when using basic linearization methods.

+another way I came up with was to change a little bit about the simulation. we could add a small motion in the front of the whole simulation. the simulation always initializes at the origin, making the least wiggle. use `stopp_pose` to define the position where the disturbance actually happens. before anything happens, TAU would initialize at origin, move to another point, and stop there, stable. then, at that point, invoke the disturbance.

+as I was typing this, I realized what I did here was just to invoke the disturbance when the TCP was stable, instead of when the "time" started. so all I needed to change was probably a 1 s wait/pause for the TCP to be full initialized/stable and then apply the disturbance. so the *disturb1DInit.m* was modified with a 0.5 s delay in the beginning. the whole simulation grew to 1.5 s, with 0.5 s nothing, 0.5 s pulse, and 0.5 s nothing. a pre-test showed that now the effect of the pulse coming and going seemed to be more or less the same.
+I would run 20 tests with this later and re-evaluate.

+# 20191012
+## checked 0 disturbance cases to look into the (9,6) case
+it seemed that everything was due to linearization and compensation. with 0 disturbance, initializing at the origin showed almost no vibration and the only wiggle should be coming from the encoder resolution. then, negative y value (initializing at a position below x axis, y = 0) yielded a positive peak in z direction at the very start of the initialization. and a positive y gave a negative peak, respectively. b/c there's linearization and at the very beginning of the simulation there was no "previous reference", the controller was probably thinking that TCP was at origin but it's not. the controller worked solely based on the compensation value from the linearized point. with x axis (y = 0) as the dividing line, the peak was probably caused by the "urge" to go to origin but later realized, "OK, I'm actually not there and I shouldn't go there."

+the disturbance on the other hand, a push against the wall, had the tendency to cause a negative z motion. these 2 motions/tendencies would both contribute to the final deviation/penetration the user would feel. when below x axis, if the positive peak was even larger than the negative z motion caused by the disturbance, it could result in a non-negative deviation. and that's probably what happened at (9,6). with the largest disturbance (15 N), the ultimate penetration was still quite small, not to mention the lower bound was 5 N. and if we took a look at the points above x axis, I imagined the already negative peak would make the penetration worse.

+since this was probably happening along y axis, I also check x axis. b/c if this was the result of the linearization, all points should be affected. looking at the result, maybe this direction was somehow not as bad and a little bit different. all points on x axis seemed to have negative-positive-zero wiggle along z direction, no matter left or right side of the y axis. however, it seemed that points on the left had larger (absolute value) negative peaks than the positive ones. the points on the right seemed to have positive peaks a little bit larger than the negative one, if not similar. all peaks considered, the range was within 0.4 mm, unlike the peaks along y axis (within 1 mm). this probably explained why y axis was not a dividing line for the calculated stiffness.

+so it seemed that there really were some influences from the linearization. and the fact that this "symmetry" was not really w.r.t the origin but rather the x and y axis was probably b/c of the structure of TAU or even the choice of motors. but these still felt like imagination. it's not a perfect explanation. but this was my best guess for now.

+## examined post-processing the result of 20 simulations
+currently, the simple fix for (9,6) was to `ans(9,6) = ans(8,6);` b/c (8,6) most of the time happened to be the second highest value. currently, (9,6) was more like an out-lier and this was the way to eliminate it to have a better look at other points. this hot fix was applied to any values that produced a "heatmap".
+`std./mean` was plotted and 45/121 was below 0.1.
+maybe this was already good enough.
+I cannot tell.

+the points along the negative y axis were still different from others. they were probably 10 times higher than $x>1$ and $x<-1$. again, I don't really have good explanation for this.

+## misc
+I don't know if this is a feature or a bug for MATLAB. when I used Signal Data Inspector and when I clicked on the signals in a descending order, the signals started to change. it's not all of them. and I guess if I continued, it would cycle through all the signals.
+I can see the potential of this feature/bug but the important thing here is how the program could tell what I really want to do. in my case, I don't really want to cycle through signals.
+I just want to see them. so it's buggy.

 # 20191009
 ## the meeting notes
 the contribution of the discrete time paper again narrowed to the idea of doing haptic rendering with position controller.